+- 1.

-- 2. Touch the Export Data button. - Enter password when prompted in Export Data Password popup window.
-All passwords are set during system initialization.
+- 2. Touch the Export Data button.

+- Enter password when prompted in Export Data Password popup window.
+All passwords are set during system 3. initialization.
 Contact your hospital administrator or IT department for password.

+- Ensure a USB device has been inserted.
+4.